GoldFrite/PentagoneII_Launcher/README.md

 | Linux (including Chrome OS • incluant Chrome OS)    | Not officially • Pas officiellement | -                                                       |
 | Others • Autres                                     | Not officially • Pas officiellement | -                                                       |

 The code for this launcher may not be up to date.
-You can request the latest version at https://undercrafts.eu.
+You can request the latest version at [problem with the Website].

 Le code de ce Launcher n'est peut être pas à jour.
-Vous pouvez demander la dernière version sur https://endercrafts.eu.
+Vous pouvez demander la dernière version sur [problème avec le site Web].

 ---